marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 This merged model consists of the chromosome and the envelope around it.
 With **bentopy mask**, we can select the _inside_ of this compartment.
 When we use notions like inside and outside in conversation, we have a very strong sense of what that means.
-Yet, it can be tough to define the distinction of such compartments in a larger space in a computational workflow.
+Yet, it can be tough to define the distinction of such compartments in a computational workflow.
 The [mdvcontainment][mdvc] package provides a powerful and robust way of making this distinction, even in periodic systems.
 The **mask** subcommand wraps mdvcontainment to quickly create masks that serve as input for the packing process.